Semyonov

 Learn more about Khokhloma Painting at the Khokhloma Painting Workshop

-You have already realised that Semyonov is the capital of Khokhloma Painting, that this is the town’s trademark, with a festival dedicated to this craft held here, and it seems that every local resident has something with a Khokhloma pattern at home.
+You have already realized that Semyonov is the capital of Khokhloma painting, that this is the town’s trademark.
+A festival dedicated to this craft is held here, and it seems that every local has something with a Khokhloma pattern at home.
 At the Khokhloma Painting Workshop, you can book an excursion, see the entire production line with your own eyes, observe the filigree work of craftsmen, and participate in a master class.